DeeKahy/OtterDocs/docs/Games/Factorio/How-to-Install-Factorio-Mods-on-a-Server.md

    secure shell (SSH) client or using a control panel provided by your hosting provider.

-2. Once you have access to the server, navigate to the directory where Factorio is installed.
+2. Once you have access to the swerver, navigate to the directory where Factorio is installed.
 This is usually located in the "games" or "server" directory.